-Attend two one-day Canadian or International judge's seminars each of which will include at least four (4) presentations focusing on judging related content e.g., specific breeds, comparison of breeds, canine structure and movement, ring procedures etc. Each presentation must be a minimum of ninety (90) minutes.
+Attend two (2) one-day Canadian or International judge's seminars each of which will include at least four (4) presentations focusing on judging related content e.g., specific breeds, comparison of breeds, canine structure and movement, ring procedures etc. Each presentation must be a minimum of ninety (90) minutes.
 Certificates must be issued by the hosting group for completed attendance at each conference/seminar.

-- (xi) Attend two Kennel Club-recognized events demonstrating a breed's function, such as field trials, herding trials, earth dog, draft dog, lure coursing and retriever trials.
+- (vii) Attend two Kennel Club-recognized events demonstrating a breed's function, such as field trials, herding trials, earth dog, draft dog, lure coursing and retriever trials.
 Not to include obedience, agility, and rally events.
-Each event must be a minimum of four (4) hours and provide documentation by the club official. - (d) Judges that are licensed to judge three (3) breeds or less, are required to choose from the following options within each five (5) year cycle: [Board Motions #86-05-19, #76-06-20, #09-09-21] - (1) Attend The Canadian Kennel Club Advanced Judges conference.
+Each event must be a minimum of four (4) hours and provide documentation by the club official. - 2.
+If attendance at a Canadian Kennel Club/Canadian Dog Show Judges Advanced Judges conference is submitted for both Category A and Category B, they must be from 2 different conferences.
+The same conference cannot be used to meet the criteria in Category A and Category B. [Board Motion #97-09-24] - Judges that are licensed to judge three (3) breeds or less, are required to choose from the following options within each five (5) year cycle: [Board Motions #86-05-19, #76-06-20, #09-09-21] - (1) Attend The Canadian Kennel Club Advanced Judges conference.
 Certificates for attendance at a Canadian Kennel Club Advanced Judges Seminar will only be issued to individuals that register and attend the seminar in its entirety.
 Should a participant choose to leave before the entire seminar is complete, no certificate will be issued to that participant.

 - (2) Write the Current Closed Book Version of the Conformation Judges Exam, Rules & Procedures under Initial Application for Applicant Conformation Judging, Permit Process, 3b).
-Must earn a minimum of 85% to be successful or all other policies regarding rewriting of the exam are applicable. - (3) Participate as a Presenter or Attendee in a minimum of one (1) breed seminar on one of the breeds they are currently licensed to judge.
+Must earn a minimum of 85% to be successful or all other policies regarding rewriting of the exam are applicable and participate as a Presenter or Attendee in a minimum of one (1) breed seminar on one of the breeds they are currently licensed to judge.
 The seminar to be a minimum of ninety (90) minutes in duration to qualify as a seminar - (e) Certificates for attendance at a Canadian Kennel Club Advanced Judges Seminar will only be issued to individuals that register and attend the seminar in its entirety.
 Should a participant choose to leave before the entire seminar is complete, no certificate will be issued to that participant.
 [Board Motion #36-06-17] - (8) Number of Dogs to be Judged - (a) In order to complete a permit and be licensed for that group, half group or breeds applied for, the following accumulative number of dogs must be judged: - (1) 1-3 Breeds

+'''

+1 breed = 25 dogs

+2 breeds = 33 dogs

+3 breeds = 41 dogs

+'''

-1 breed = 25 dogs 2 breeds = 33 dogs 3 breeds = 41 dogs The following formula shall be used to calculate the number of dogs to be judged for half (1/2) or complete groups.
+The following formula shall be used to calculate the number of dogs to be judged for half (1/2) or complete groups.

-Total dogs competing for the group X 3 assignments = total for group Total number of shows For half (1/2) group Total dogs competing for the group X 3 assignments divided by 2 = total for half group Total number of shows
+Total dogs competing for the group X 3 assignments = total for group Total number of shows

+For half (1/2) group

+Total dogs competing for the group X 3 assignments

+divided by 2 = total for half group

+Total number of shows